 More than two dozen thought leaders in Sarasota County convened to hear author Beth Baker share innovations in age-friendly housing being applied throughout the nation.
-Baker, who is the author of With a Little Help from Our Friends: Creating Community as We Age, spoke to leading members of the real estate, building, and construction industries as well as government and housing representatives.
+Baker, who is the author of With a Little Help from Our Friends: Creating Community as We Grow Older, spoke to leading members of the real estate, building, and construction industries as well as government and housing representatives.
 During the event, which was funded in part by The Patterson Foundation, Baker discussed concepts such as aging in place, co-housing, shared housing, affinity housing, and many other new ways of living together later in life.

 Dr. Rodney Harrell, director of Livable Communities for the AARP Public Policy Institute and lead architect of AARP’s online Livability Index tool, shared livability insights impacting quality of life for all ages with several groups of community leaders.
 Dr. Harrell led workshops with urban planners from throughout Sarasota County on optimizing community features — particularly its built environment and infrastructure.
 Following the workshops, Dr. Harrell shared learnings from AARP’s national livability research with local leaders.
 Residents had an opportunity to speak with Dr. Harrell and learn more during a public forum rounding out the first day of his visit.
 Lastly, neighborhood leaders participated in an innovative workshop with Dr. Harrell in partnership with SCOPE to infuse livability innovations into the places residents live, work, and play.